-Authority.
-Although all motions must state grounds for the request and cite applicable rules, statutes, case law, or other authority justifying the relief sought, no recitation of facts and legal authorities beyond the initial statement of the precise relief sought and grounds for the motion are required for the following types of motions: - (A) to extend time for the performance of an act, whether required or permitted, provided the motion is made prior to expiration of the time originally prescribed or previously extended by the court; - (B) to continue either a pretrial hearing or motion hearing; - (C) to appoint a next friend or guardian ad litem; - (D) to substitute parties; - (E) for referral to or withdrawal from the court's ADR program; - (F) for settlement conferences; and - (G) for approval of stipulations between the parties.
+The requirement to include facts and supporting authority under section 7-1(a)(1)(B) does not apply to the following motions: - (A) to extend time for the performance of an act, whether required or permitted, if the motion is made before the current deadline expires; - (B) to continue a hearing or other court proceeding; - (C) to appoint a next friend or guardian ad litem; - (D) to substitute a party; - (E) for a settlement conference; - (F) for referral to or withdrawal from the court's ADR program; and - (G) for approval of a stipulation between the parties. - (3) No Motion Within a Response or Reply.
+A party may not make a motion, including a motion under Fed.
+R. Civ.
+P. 56(d), or a cross-motion in a